trussworks/react-uswds/.iterate/progress.md

 ## Remaining concerns / known issues

-- No bugs were identified in the component itself.
+- **Bug: Spread div props silently dropped** — See "Potential bugs noted" above.
 - The `AccordionItem` is exported but the existing tests (and my additions) primarily test it through the parent `Accordion` component, which is the intended usage pattern.
 Direct unit tests of `AccordionItem` in isolation could be added but would largely duplicate what's already covered.

 </summary>